Kwame Nkrumah: Cultural depictions

 In the 2010 book The Other Wes Moore, Nkrumah, during his time in the United States, is noted to have served as a mentor to the author's grandfather for several months upon the immigration of the author's family into the country.

 Nkrumah is played by Danny Sapani in the Netflix television series The Crown (season 2, episode 8 "Dear Mrs Kennedy").
 The show's portrayal of the historical significance of the Queen's visit to Ghana and dance with Nkrumah has been described as exaggerated in one source interviewing Nat Nuno-Amarteifio, later mayor of Accra, who was a teenage student at the time.

 African's Black Star: The Legacy of Kwame Nkrumah is a 2011 film about the rise and fall of this colonial rebellion leader.

 A golden statue of Nkrumah is a centrepiece in Ghanaian rapper Serious Klein's 2021 video "Straight Outta Pandemic".

-Even though the state film archive was ordered to be burned after the coup, Nkrumah's personal cameraman Chris Hesse was able to preserve 1300 rolls of film which weren't revealed to the public until he was in his 90s.
+Even though the state film archive was ordered to be burned after the coup, Nkrumah's personal cameraman Chris Hesse was able to preserve 1300 rolls of film which were not revealed to the public until he was in his 90s.
 Hesse's attempts to screen the footage publicly were made into a documentary film, The Eyes of Ghana, that was produced by Barack and Michelle Obama and premiered at the 2025 Toronto International Film Festival.